ClickCease

 When you sell your home for cash in Ohio, the title has to be officially transferred from you to the buyer.
 Your mortgage lender also has to release their claim on the property.

 This happens at closing through a title company or real estate attorney who handles all the paperwork and money transfers.
-They make sure the buyer gets a clean title and that your lender gets paid off completely.
+They ensure the buyer gets a clean title and your lender gets paid off completely.

 Ohio requires certain documents to be filed with the county recorder’s office to make everything official.
 Your title company handles this automatically, but it can take a few weeks for all the paperwork to get processed and recorded.